00cpxxx/mdbtools-php7/README.md

 # mdbtools-php7

-If you like me still requires to open and export ancient old MDB databases in 2017 fear no nore, I have (poorly) ported the code to PHP7 development environment and it worked in tests with all databases I required so far.
+If you as me still requires to open and export ancient old MDB databases in 2017 fear no nore, I have (poorly) ported the code to PHP7 development environment and it worked in tests with all databases I required so far.
 The original package can be found at: https://pecl.php.net/package/mdbtools

 My attempts to contact the original author (Hartmut Holzgraefe) got no reply, so I'm uploading here to avoid losing the code.
 All kudos to him, all I did was add a bunch of #ifdef.